TrevorDArcyEvans/ImageDiff/README.md

     var secondImage = new Bitmap("path/to/second/image);

     var comparer = new BitmapComparer();

-    var diff = comparer.Compare(firstImage, secondImage); //Returns a result with the differences + the Bitmap var generate = comparer.Generate(firstImage, secondImage);// Generates the bitmap image and returns a Bitmap
+	//Returns a result with the differences + the Bitmap var diff = comparer.Compare(firstImage, secondImage);

+	// Generates the bitmap image and returns a Bitmap var generate = comparer.Generate(firstImage, secondImage);

 When initialized without options, the following values are used: